Hero Jack Russell Terrier Saves Entire Family Before Dying In House Fire

 As MyNews13 reported, the family had rescued the Jack Russell terrier a few years ago, and in his final act the dog rescued the family.

 “Zippy was just a little Jack Russell terrier, a little black and white dog we adopted three or four years ago and he’s just been the house pet,” said Butler.
-“He was real helpful and we’re going to miss him.”

 The story has captured national attention and earned some praise for the heroic dog.
 Many have shared the story on social media, and national news outlets have picked it up.

 This is not the first time a heroic dog has gotten some viral attention.
-Back in November, The Inquisitr reported on a Minnesota family who lost their home in a house fire, but were able to escape unhurt thanks to their dog, Milo.
+Back in November, The Inquisitr reported on a Minnesota family who lost their home in a house fire but were able to escape unhurt thanks to their dog, Milo.
 Family members said that Milo began barking in the middle of the night, leading Carrie Hansen and her husband, Dave, to shoo the dog from their bedroom.
 Milo then began to howl, promoting the couple to investigate and leading them to the fire that was spreading in their garage.

-The couple was left with significant damage and lost personal belongings in the fire, but thank to Milo they escaped with their lives.
+The couple was left with significant damage and lost personal belongings in the fire, but thanks to Milo, they escaped with their lives.

 This is the picture of Zippy, the dog that saved a Bradenton family from a fire pic.twitter.com/j4ogVKOn4N